micwald/API-Lab/examples/Slideshow/README.md

 This project was made practising jQuery by making smaller changes with an already existing project and there after also understanding the code.
 Especially the jQuery code.

+## What the project does

+The project showcase gifs in a spinning picture carousel.

+## Why the project is useful for interaction design

+This animation can be used e.g. to showcase your projects in your portfolio or to learn how to change the parameters in the interactions the user makes.

 ## Getting started

 Download the whole Slideshow folder and open index.html file to play the game.
 Since jQuery library are directed online, you also need to be connected to internet.